 Roof.
 The roof is flat which is compatible with the historic structure at 339-341 Irvine Avenue but not with the smaller workers cottages on the south side of Irvine that have hips and gables.
+The guidelines state that most houses have pitched roofs, however, this stretch of Irvine Avenue does have some early flat roofed structures and carriage houses so this element complies with the guidelines.

 Doors and Windows.
-These early plans show location and size of windows and doors but no additional details.
-The guidelines state "Most windows on the Hill have a vertical orientation, with a proportion of between 2:1 and 3:1 (height to width) common.
+Windows in new construction should be vertically oriented as the guidelines state "Most windows on the Hill have a vertical orientation, with a proportion of between 2:1 and 3:1 (height to width) common.
 Individual windows can sometimes be square or horizontal if the rest of the building conveys the appropriate directional emphasis.
 Facade openings of the same general size as those in adjacent buildings are encouraged."
 Many of the façade windows have a vertical orientation however, they are very large and not consistent with the solid-to-void ratio of the historic structures or the guideline that states openings should be of the same general size.
+There are several square windows on the sides that are quite large-5' by 5'.
+During the Pre-Application Review, the HPC encouraged having window openings that are more consistent with the traditional sizes, at least on the front elevation.
+This is referred to as the solid to void ratio.
+The guidelines address the variety of styles in the District but also that there is still a thread of continuity, "This thread of continuity is threatened by the introduction of new industrial materials and the aggressive exposure of earlier materials such as concrete block, metal framing, and glass."
+The proposal includes glass as a main material, metal trim and poured concrete walls.

 Porches and Decks.
 The guidelines state that "Along some streets where a strong continuity of porch size or porch roof line exists, it may be preferable to duplicate these formal elements in new construction."
 This side of the street does not have a strong continuity of porches or porch roof lines so these elements do not need to be duplicated, however, the guidelines state: "If a porch is not built, the transition from private to public space should be articulated with some other suitable design element" and the Irvine Avenue Development Plan states "...front doors should be made inviting and prominent."
 The current proposal does not appear to achieve these guidelines as the main entrance is on the third level about half-way back on the east elevation.
+Details were also not provided for the front gate and parking screen.
+These elements should be visually open and not be an unfinished metal or industrial material.